Search our site:

 One day the Farmer chose a pumpkin for a special project.
 He brings it in from the field and washes it off.
 You have to be careful with pumpkins; they're tough on the outside, but if you drop them, they break into pieces!

 The Farmer takes a large knife and cuts a hole in the top of the pumpkin.
 Inside there is yucky, slimy pulp waiting for Him.
-That has to go!
+It has to go!
 He cleans it all out and throws it away - never to be seen again.

 After that He gives the pumpkin a new face!
 He cuts two triangles for eyes, a square for a nose, and a big, wide smile!